joaquinrivero/aem-admin-mcp-server/README.md

 ### Step 3: Start Using It!
 Just ask your AI assistant to help with AEM tasks:
-- "Publish the /en/products page for adobecom/milo"
+- "Publish the drafts/rivero/how-to page for adobecom/milo" ✅ **Tested Working**
-- "Create a preview for /en/products on adobecom/milo"
+- "Create a preview for drafts/rivero/how-to on adobecom/milo" ✅ **Tested Working**
+- "Invalidate cache for drafts/rivero/how-to on adobecom/milo" ✅ **Tested Working**
-- "Generate a sitemap for adobecom/milo"
+- "Generate a sitemap for adobecom/milo" ✅ **Tested Working**
-- "Create a backup snapshot for adobecom/milo"
+- "Create a backup snapshot named 'my-backup' for adobecom/milo" ✅ **Tested Working**

 ## How It Works